dtc-wine-report-2025

 Introduction

-The wine industry has been shipping direct-to-consumer (DtC) for more than 15 years, and this once-novel market expansion has proven win-win-win for producers (business growth), states (increased tax revenue) and consumers (increased choice) alike.
+The wine industry has been shipping direct-to-consumer (DtC) for 20 years, and this once-novel market expansion has proven win-win-win for producers (business growth), states (increased tax revenue) and consumers (increased choice) alike.
 And yet, beer DtC remains a much narrower market.
 Why?

 Beer producers aren’t the only ones asking that question.
-Sovos ShipCompliant’s 2021 Direct-to-Consumer Beer Shipping report found that 84% of regular craft beer drinkers say they want to be able to legally purchase beer via DtC shipping to their home.
-Furthermore, the inequity with the current laws seems to displease most, with more than four in five regular craft beer drinkers (84%) saying that current beer shipping laws in the U.S. should be updated to make it legal in more states.
+Sovos ShipCompliant’s 2025 Direct-to-Consumer Beer Shipping Report found that more than four in five regular craft beer drinkers (83%) say that current beer shipping laws in the U.S. should be updated to make it legal in more states—as do 64% of all Americans age 21+.

 Sovos-ShipCompliant-lessons-from-wine-shipping